 Somewhere in the harsh, sparse desert of Borrego Springs roam massive mammoths, serpent, saber tooth, gomphotherium, camel, birds and sloths.
 Really.
 And it's not some Hollywood movie set.
 In fact, it's one of the most awe-inspiring sculpture displays you may have never heard about.

+I've covered other artistic and sculptural secrets around San Diego, including Queen Califia's Magical Garden, the Bear at UCSD and the Scripps Turd.
 But there's one collection of sculptures where the stark desert setting gives the artwork even more of a visual impact.

 A Sculpture Vision for Galleta Meadows Estates

 Dennis Avery, land owner of Galleta Meadows Estates in Borrego Springs envisioned the idea of adding free-standing art to his property with original steel welded sculptures created by artist/welder Ricardo Breceda, who is based in Perris, California.

 The life-size or larger sculptures are of creatures that once roamed the Borrego Valley when it was a lush forest.
 Mammoths, camels, turtles, wild horses and giant sloths are some of the pieces that have been attracting the curious to town.

 Avery, of the Avery Label fortune, owns about three square miles of undeveloped property throughout Borrego Springs.
 He commissioned Breceda in 2008 to create a collection of metal prehistoric creatures.

 The display, dubbed “Sky Art” by Avery, was initiated in the spring of 2008 with the placement of a family of gomphotheres, prehistoric elephant-like mammals that roamed North America, including the San Diego area, almost 4 million years ago.
 The largest of Breceda's tusked creatures measures 12 feet tall and 20-feet long.